 Alternate proofs of have been given by [Ancel 1987] and [van Mill 2004].
-Remarkably, Van Mill shows that Effros Theorem is equivalent to the Open Mapping Principle of Functional Analysis.
-This appeared in the American Mathematical Monthly, pages 801-806, 2004.
+Jan Van Mill showed that Effros Theorem is equivalent to the Open Mapping Principle of Functional Analysis - see [American Mathematical Monthly, pages 801-806, 2004].

 Interpretation for compact metric spaces